John Browning: Later work and life

-John Browning was known as a dedicated and tireless innovator and experimenter who sought breakthrough consumer-oriented features and performance and reliability improvements in small arms designs.
-He did not retire in his later years but dedicated his entire adult life – literally to his last day – to these pursuits.
-On November 26, 1926, while working at the bench on a self-loading pistol design for Fabrique Nationale de Herstal (FN) in Liège, he died of heart failure in the design shop of his son Val A. Browning.
-Even the 9 mm semi-automatic pistol he was working on when he died had great design merit and was eventually completed in 1935 by Belgian designer Dieudonné Saive.
-Released as the Fabrique Nationale GP35, it was more popularly known as the successful Browning Hi-Power pistol, a favorite of sportsmen and gun collectors as well as many military and law enforcement agencies around the world.

 The premium-priced Browning Superposed shotgun, an over-under shotgun design, was his last completed firearm design.
 It was marketed originally with twin triggers; a single trigger modification was later completed by his son, Val Browning.
 Commercially introduced in 1931 by FN, Browning Superposed shotguns, and their more affordable cousins, the Browning Citori made in Asia, continue to be manufactured into the 21st century and come with varying grades of fine hand engraving and premium quality wood.

 Throughout his life, Browning designed a vast array of military and civilian small arms for his own company, as well as for Winchester, Colt, Remington, Savage, Stevens, and Fabrique Nationale de Herstal of Belgium.
 Browning firearms have been made, both licensed and unlicensed, by hundreds of factories around the world.
 Browning Arms Company was established in 1927, the year after Browning's death on November 26, 1926, in Liège, Belgium.
 In 1977, FN Herstal acquired the company.

 Legacy

 The M1895 Machine Gun saw action in the Spanish–American War with the United States Marine Corps.
-The Colt M1911, Browning 1917/19, and the BAR saw action with US forces in World War I, World War II, and the Korean War.
+The Colt M1911, Browning 1917/19, and the BAR saw action with U.S. forces in World War I, World War II, and the Korean War.
 The M1911 went on to serve as the U.S.'s standard military side arm until 1986; a variant is still used by special operations units of the United States Marine Corps and the design remains very popular among civilian shooters and some police departments.
 The Browning Hi-Power has had a similarly lengthy period of military service outside the United States.
-The .50 caliber M2 Browning machine gun – the enduring "Ma Deuce" – was developed in 1918, entered service with the US Armed Forces in 1921, and has remained in active service for over a century with militaries across the world in a variety of roles.
+The .50 caliber M2 Browning machine gun – the enduring "Ma Deuce" – was developed in 1918, entered service with the U.S. Armed Forces in 1921, and has remained in active service for over a century with militaries across the world in a variety of roles.
 The 37mm M4 autocannon was initially designed by Browning in 1921 and entered service in 1938; it was used both in aircraft and on U.S. Navy PT boats during World War II.